 I’m glad that I got to take my mom to see them at the Paramount Theater in Bristol in January of 2020.
 It was just before the world shut down due to COVID and before our world got thrown for a loop when my Daddy was diagnosed with lung cancer.
 He’s holding his own right now but it was rough for a while.

 But back to this amazing book.
 I was excited to see that it was being written and I got on the waiting list for it.
 As soon as it was available I placed my order and watched the mailbox.
 It wasn’t long until the autographed copy was in my hands.

 I appreciate the honesty with which he wrote it.
 And I love all the pictures that he shared of himself, his family & friends, and of course the other “boys”.
-I don’t want to give away any spoilers so I’ll try to be brief.
+Spoilers aren’t good so I’ll try to be brief.

 I learned about William Lee’s early life, his family, and his start in music.
-I had no idea just how instrumental (no pun intended) he was in the success of the Oak Ridge Boys behind the scenes, especially in the early days.
+Who knew just how instrumental (no pun intended) he was in the success of the Oak Ridge Boys? behind the scenes.
+He worked tirelessly, especially in the early days.
 The chapter that was the hardest for me was, of course, the one titled “You’re fired”.
 I actually came to a stopping point when I reached this chapter because I knew it would be emotional and I wanted to be mentally prepared for it.
 It may sound silly but I remember when The Oaks parted with William Lee back in the day and, like other fans, it hit me pretty hard.
 But he handled this chapter, like the rest of the book, with honesty and kindness.